axemonkey/blog.clivemurray.com/src/posts/2017/clives-album-of-the-year-1989.md

 tags: ['post', 'Albums of the Years', 'Music']
 excerpt: In 1989 I was fifteen, and for my birthday I got my first guitar and a year's worth of guitar lessons.
 Thank you eternally, Mum and Dad, RIP.
 ghost_header_image: 1989aoty-1.jpg
+header_image_caption: 'Top row: Aerosmith – Pump; D-A-D – No Fuel Left for the Pilgrims; Electric Boys – Funk-O-Metal Carpet Ride.
+Bottom row: Faith No More – The Real Thing; Mr. Big – Mr. Big; Joe Satriani – Flying in a Blue Dream'
 ---

 In 1989 I was fifteen, and for my birthday I got [my first guitar](/public/images/2014/Mar/maya_stratcopy-1.jpg) and a year's worth of guitar lessons.
 Thank you eternally, Mum and Dad, RIP.